LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/most-people-want-to-feel-loved.md

 ---
 Most people want to feel loved

-within a Disney love fantasy,
+in a fantastic manner,

+some others let the fantasy go,

+to replace it with bare decency

+and kindheartedness.

+&nbsp;

-but most times it is a buzzword,
+Most times it is a buzzword,

-that most likely, most people
+that most likely,

+most people

-will never know in practice.
+will never never get to experience.

+&nbsp;

-That is why there is so much fiction
+That is why there is so much fiction about it

 filled with hope and speculation.

+Writers are also human,

+nescient light seekers.

 &nbsp;